 The Western States Folklore Society (formerly California Folklore Society) holds Annual Meetings to encourage professional and amateur folklorists to meet each other, present papers, and engage in discussions of all aspects of folklore and folklife.
 The Meetings, usually held on a weekend in April and extending from Friday through Sunday morning, are hosted by different colleges or universities throughout the western states from the Rockies to the Pacific.

-One important event in the Societys Meetings is the invitational Archer Taylor Lecture Series, given by a folklorist of note.
-The lectures are subsequently published in the Societys journal, Western Folklore.
-In 2013, the Archer Taylor lecture will be given by Amy Shuman, Professor at the Center for Folklore Studies at The Ohio State University.
+Archer Taylor Lecture: One important event in the Societys Meetings is the invitational Archer Taylor Lecture Series, given by a folklorist of note.
+Many lectures are subsequently published in the Societys journal, Western Folklore.
+In 2023, the Archer Taylor Lecture will be given by Amy Shuman, Professor at the Center for Folklore Studies at The Ohio State University.